SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 }
 ```

-Now, when an instance of `User` is validated, constraints of `User.name` will also be checked.
+When an instance of `User` is validated, constraints of `User.name` will also be checked.
 If any violations are found, they will be packed into a single violation of the `User` message.

 When applied to a `repeated` or a `map` field, each item (value of a `map`) is validated.